asastats/frontend/docs/address_page_dom.rst

 Replace with an explicit hook (``[data-unit]`` on the entry, or resolve the id from the chart payload) and read ``details.open`` instead of ``.active``.

+Still live, in ``static/js/address.js`` and in ``static/js/consolidated.js``, which carries the same test twice.
+Design 1 is the only page that reaches it: designs 2 and 3 draw their charts as SVG and bind their own click handling.

 ``setNftFloor`` waits 300 ms for an animation that no longer exists
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^